 What Is Plaque?

-In addition to developing on the tooth surfaces, plaque also accumulates along the gumline.
-This causes irritation to the gum tissues and potentially causes gingivitis, which is the early stage of gum disease.
+Plaque develops on the tooth enamel and also accumulates along the gumline.
+This causes irritation to the gum tissues and potentially causes gingivitis, which is early stage gum disease.
 The fact that plaque is almost impossible to see is one reason why it is so easy for it to build up and go unnoticed.
+Routine home care is one of the most important defenses against plaque.
+Daily brushing and flossing remove plaque before it turns into tartar or dental calculus.

 When Plaque Turns into Tartar

 As plaque sits on the surfaces of your teeth for extended periods of time, it combines with minerals present in the saliva and hardens, creating a deposit called tartar or dental calculus.
 Tartar differs from plaque in that it bonds directly to the surface of your teeth and cannot be removed simply by brushing or flossing.
+It is also extremely irritating to gum tissue and protects bacterial colonies from your tooth brush and toothpaste.

-Tartar often has a yellow, tan, or brown appearance and provides a rough surface that attracts even more bacteria.
-As tartar builds up on the surfaces of your teeth, the inflammation of your gums increases, your breath becomes worse, and staining appears more noticeable.
-However, the biggest concern associated with tartar buildup is when it is located below the gumline, as it often contributes to worsening gum disease and bone loss surrounding your teeth.
+Tartar often has a yellow, tan, or brown appearance.
+Its rough surface attracts and holds even more bacteria.
+As tartar builds up on the surfaces of your teeth, the inflammation of your gums increases, your breath becomes worse, and staining becomes noticeable.
+When tartar buildup moves below the gumline, it contributes to worsening gum disease and causes bone loss to the jawbone surrounding your teeth.
+Professional dental cleanings remain the only effective way to remove tartar.

 Protecting Your Smile Every Day